Updated: Jul 24

 Amazingly, herbs are easy to grow.

 They require little attention.
-But provide great value to your recipes, and daily practice of watering, pruning, while practicing the ability to appreciate each herb.
+But provide great value to your recipes.

-I spend about 15 minutes a day with my herbs.
+I spend about 15 minutes, twice a day with my herbs.

 Not only am I providing myself, and family with fresh grown herbs.
 But while tending to them, I am taking that time to appreciate the acts of gardening.